Fair catch kick: Rule

-The fair catch kick rule states that, after a player has successfully made a fair catch or has been awarded a fair catch as the result of a penalty such as kick catch interference, their team can attempt a kick from the spot of the catch; the National Federation of State High School Associations (NFHS) rulebook also allows a kick to be made if the down following the fair catch or awarded fair catch has to be replayed.
+The fair catch kick rule states that, after a player has made a fair catch or has been awarded a fair catch as the result of a penalty such as kick catch interference, their team can attempt a kick from the spot of the catch; the National Federation of State High School Associations (NFHS) rulebook also allows a kick to be made if the down following the fair catch or awarded fair catch has to be replayed.
 Prior to the kick, the opposing team must be lined up at least ten yards beyond the spot of the ball.
 The kick itself can be either a place kick or drop kick; a kicking tee cannot be used at the professional level, but use of a tee up to two inches in height is permitted at the high school level.
 Like other field goal attempts, the kicking team is awarded three points if the kick goes above the crossbar and between the goalposts of the opposing team's goal and did not touch a player of the kicking team after the kick.
 If the attempt fails, the opposing team is awarded control of the ball from the spot of the kick.
 The opposing team can also return the kick if it does not go out of bounds.

 In the NFHS rulebook, the fair catch kick is specifically defined as a free kick.
 The National Football League (NFL) rulebook specifically states that the fair catch kick is not a free kick, instead considering the fair catch kick to be a distinct type of kick.
 Despite this, reporters at both levels describe the fair catch kick as a free kick.

-The XFL (2020) rulebook defines the fair catch kick separately from the free kick.
+The XFL (2020) and UFL rulebook defines the fair catch kick separately from the free kick.
 Under the XFL rules, a fair catch kick cannot itself be returned and the play ends when either team secures possession of the ball; the formation is executed under the XFL's rules for an onside kick, which are separate from those of the XFL's standard kickoff formation.